 Occupational therapists use special equipment to help children with developmental disabilities.

-Occupational therapists treat patients with injuries, illnesses, or disabilities through the therapeutic use of everyday activities.
-They help these patients develop, recover, and improve the skills needed for daily living and working.
+Occupational therapists treat injured, ill, or disabled patients through the therapeutic use of everyday activities.
+They help these patients develop, recover, improve, as well as maintain the skills needed for daily living and working.

 Occupational therapists typically do the following:

 - Review patients’ medical history, ask the patients questions, and observe them doing tasks

 - Develop a treatment plan for patients, identifying specific goals and the types of activities that will be used to help the patient work toward those goals

 - Help people with various disabilities perform different tasks, such as teaching a stroke victim how to get dressed

 - Demonstrate exercises—for example, stretching the joints for arthritis relief—that can help relieve pain in people with chronic conditions